Rasmussen Reports

 For McCain, it is no longer a question of picking one state or another to gain the magic number of Electoral votes.
 His campaign is like a football team down by a couple of touchdowns halfway through the fourth quarter.
 It’s not time to panic and throw a desperation “Hail Mary” pass.
 Instead, he needs to keep moving forward, take the opportunities that are available to him, present the best possible case for his campaign -- and hope for those breaks.

-Rasmussen Reports is an electronic publishing firm specializing in the collection, publication, and distribution of public opinion polling information.
+Rasmussen Reports is a media company specializing in the collection, publication and distribution of public opinion information.